Stripe System Design Interview: What the Financial Bar Actually Tests

 Weeks 5-6.
 System design practice focused on failure modes.
 Design a webhook delivery pipeline, an idempotent payment API, and a reconciliation service.
 In each session, spend the first five minutes on correctness invariants before touching throughput numbers.
 If you find yourself writing "10,000 RPS" before you've written "must never double-charge," start over.

 Weeks 7-8.
 Narrate designs out loud, timed.
-SpaceComplexity gives you rubric-based feedback on spoken technical reasoning, which matters in rounds where how you narrate design decisions is scored as directly as what you draw.
+SpaceComplexity gives you rubric-based feedback on spoken technical reasoning, which matters in rounds where how you narrate is scored as directly as what you draw.

 Practice the Integration round separately.
 Read the Stripe API docs.
-Build a webhook handler from scratch in under 30 minutes.
-Then a proration calculation for a subscription upgrade.
-The goal is fluency with the API surface, not memorization.
-There is a real difference between those two things and the interview will surface it.
+Build a webhook handler from scratch in under 30 minutes, then a proration calculation for a subscription upgrade.
+The goal is fluency, not memorization.

 Further Reading